 When customers approach custom fabrication companies with an idea or general scope of a job but with no prints or proposed project routes, the prototyping process can be challenging.
 To add to the complexity, these jobs often come with comprehensive lists of requirements.
 At High Purity Systems (HPS), we view these projects as opportunities to display our versatility and creativity, developing solutions that exceed even the customer’s original ideas.

-Having heard about our previous aerospace experience, NASA turned to us for help with these launch pad purification panels.
+Aware of our previous aerospace orbital welding experience, NASA turned to us for help with these launch pad purification panels.
 After a 30-minute phone call with the client, we reviewed the two-page list of specifications and immediately set to work.
 No design, no layout, no problem.

 Using only a supplied Piping and Instrumentation Diagram (P&ID) and a customer “wish list” of deliverables, we created a 3D model of the panel.
 Our preliminary conceptual prototype weighed 55 pounds, meaning the operator would need a lifting device to carry the panel.
 We evaluated the overall model and explored alternatives, ultimately deciding to use lighter materials and replace some bulky fittings with tube bends.
 The final remote gas purification panel weighed just 33 pounds.